winding-lines/notes/content/posts/tf-setup.md

 The instructions to install Tensorflow (TF) are here (instructions)[https://www.tensorflow.org/install].

-## pip
+## The pip ecosystem

-In order to install Tensorflow you need to have pip 19 or better, you can see the changes in the [pip changelog](https://pip.pypa.io/en/stable/news/).
+In order to install Tensorflow you need to have pip 19 or better, where pip is a part of the python ecosystem. you can see the changes in the [pip changelog](https://pip.pypa.io/en/stable/news/).

 ## pip 19